Kentucky Labor Laws: Everything You Need to Know

 COBRA, also referred to as the Consolidated Omnibus Budget Reconciliation Act, is a covered health insurance plan in which terminated employees can utilize after separating from his or her employer.
 Most employers are required to provide COBRA insurance for a period of up to 18 months after the employee leaves the company.

 If you need help learning more about your rights under Kentucky labor laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.